 Many families in Southern California put their trust in nursing homes and similar facilities to care for elderly loved ones.
 We expect these facilities to properly feed them and provide necessary medical attention.
-Sadly, sometimes that doesn’t happen.
+Sadly, sometimes that doesn’t happen, and elder abuse occurs.

 When nursing homes or health care workers fail to properly care for your mother, father or another loved one and a serious personal injury accident occurs, you need to take strong legal action as soon as possible.
 You need The Law Offices of Brian Brandt on your side.

 With nearly three decades of legal experience, Brian and his legal team can work with you to make sure your case receives the attention it rightfully deserves.
 We have a strong track record of success, including $785,000 in one elder abuse case and hundreds of millions of dollars for many other injury victims and their families.